Key takeaways

 Overview

 Conductor is a Mac-native application for running multiple coding agents in parallel.
 Using git worktrees for isolation, it enables concurrent agent work without merge conflicts.
-The app targets individual Mac developers who want parallelism without cloud dependencies, using their existing Claude Code or Codex subscriptions.
+Now backed by a $22M Series A and trusted by engineering teams at Linear, Vercel, Notion, and Ramp, Conductor has proven product-market fit for Mac-native parallel agent work.

 Strengths